 by Katie Martin, Extension Agent – 4-H Youth Development, UT Extension Smith County

-Each spring, 4-H members of Smith County have the opportunity to become involved in the 4-H Chick Chain.
-This activity allows 4-H’ers to receive one-day-old baby chicks in late March.
-The 4-H’er is responsible for feeding and caring for the chicks.
-Then, on September 24th, the 4-H’er will select their three best pullets and bring them to the County 4-H Poultry Show and Sale.
-This year we will have pens of Red Star and Barred Rock hens for sale.
+Each spring, 4-H members in Smith County have the opportunity to become involved in the 4-H Chick Chain.
+This activity allows 4-H’ers to receive one-day-old baby chicks to raise.
+The 4-H’er is responsible for feeding and caring for the chicks, and at the end of the project, they have the opportunity to show and sell their hens.